sapegin/washingcode-book/manuscript/book.md

 expect(next).toEqual({breakfast: 'none', lunch: {food: 'pasta', drinks: ['tea', 'coffee']}}) -->

-We need to spread each level of the object to change a nested value, otherwise we’ll _overwrite_ the initial object with a new one:
+We need to spread each level of the object to change a nested value; otherwise, we’ll _overwrite_ the initial object with a new one:

 ```js
 function addDrink(meals, drink) {